taneja-manav/project/readme.txt

 Hello everybody,
-This project is a collborative effort by my friends jay and harshit for our final source code management (SCM) submission of our first year
+This project is a collborative effort by my friends and me; jay , manav and harshit for our final source code management (SCM) submission of our first year